George Odger

-George Odger (1813–4 March 1877) was a pioneer British trade unionist and radical politician.
+George Odger (1813 – 4 March 1877) was a pioneer British trade unionist and radical Liberal politician, who also ran as a Lib-Lab by-election candidate.

 He is best remembered as the head of the London Trades Council during the period of formation of the Trades Union Congress and as the first President of the First International.

 Biography

 Early years

 George Odger was born in 1813 in Roborough, Devon, England.
 Odger's father was a miner from Cornwall and the family was an impoverished one, forcing George to be apprenticed as a shoemaker at about 10 years of age.
 Odger's formal education was limited and primitive, but he was able to expand his intellectual horizons through self-education and reading.

 Odger travelled the country in search of work as a shoemaker, eventually landing in London around the age of 20.
 There he became active in the nascent trade union movement, joining the Ladies Shoemakers' Society, which later became part of the Amalgamated Society of Cordwainers.